NetComposer/nksip/doc/guide/concepts.md

 A _SIP dialog_ represents a long-term relationship between two endpoints, usually lasting for the duration of a _call_ or _subscription_.

-A dialog can host several _usages_ simultaneously: zero or one _INVITE usage_, and any number of _SUBSCRIBE usages_ simultaneously.
+A dialog can host several _usages_ simultaneously: zero or one _INVITE usage_, and any number of _SUBSCRIBE usages_, simultaneously.
 The first usage creates the dialog, and it is destroyed after the last usage is removed.

 A successful response to a INVITE request creates a _INVITE usage_, that is maintained until a BYE request is received.
 Any starting call will usually create a new dialog (it can actually create several dialogs, but NkSIP will automatically send BYE to all but the first one).
 When the call is _hung up_, a BYE is usually sent and NkSIP destroys the usage.